 Keio University‘s vision for internationalization is also centered on becoming a world-leading research university.
 Their priority is to “strengthen collaborative ties with the international community through active joint research, co-supervision of students, and academic exchange, and pursue interdisciplinary, international, and cutting-edge research.”
 Keio University is driven by its pursuit of knowledge that contributes to society and solving critical issues in the world.
 Thus, the university aims to publish more foreign-language papers and collaborative papers co-authored with international researchers.

-Universities in the Kanto Area
+Other Universities in the Kanto Area

 Several universities in the Kanto area have high numbers of international students.
 Included in the list are the University of Tsukuba (7th) and Nihon Wellness Sports University (9th), which are both in Ibaraki, Josai International University (24th) and Chiba University (30th) in Chiba, and Yokohama National University (29th) in Kanagawa.